quen2404/oapi-codegen/README.md

 OpenAPI Client and Server Code Generator
 ----------------------------------------

+# This is a completely broken V2 development branch.
+Do not use me.

 This package contains a set of utilities for generating Go boilerplate code for services based on
 [OpenAPI 3.0](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.0.md)